Almost coherent modules and almost coherent sheaves: Almost coherent sheaves on schemes and formal schemes

 \begin{rmk} We denote by $\bf{Mod}^{\qc, \text{aft}}_X$ (resp. $\bf{Mod}^{\qc, \text{afp}}_X$) the full subcategory of $\bf{Mod}_X$ consisting of almost finite type (resp. almost finitely presented) quasi-coherent $\O_X$-modules.
 Similarly, we denote by $\bf{Mod}^{\text{aft}}_{X^a}$ (resp. $\bf{Mod}^{\text{afp}}_{X^a}$) the full subcategory of $\bf{Mod}_{X^a}$ consisting of almost finite type (resp. almost finitely presented) $\O_X^a$-modules.
 Again, it is straightforward to see that the ``almostification'' functors induce equivalences

 \end{rmk}

-\begin{rmk} In the usual theory of $\O_X$-modules, finite type $\O_X$-modules are usually not required to be quasi-coherent.
-However, it is much more convenient for our purposes to put almost quasi-coherence in the definition of almost finite type modules. \end{rmk}
+\begin{rmk} Recall that, in the usual theory of $\O_X$-modules, finite type $\O_X$-modules are usually not required to be quasi-coherent.
+However, it is more convenient for our purposes to put almost quasi-coherence in the definition of almost finite type modules. \end{rmk}

 The first thing that we need to check is that these notions do not depend on a choice of an affine covering.